Home RenovationsA topic not often spoken about is Special Needs for the Disabled.

 The bathroom should be as step-free as possible, and if your bathroom involves a step or a cramped shower stall, this may be a good time to reassess the shower.
-Frameless, and/or stepless showers, and wet rooms can be very useful.
-If you’re renovating, making this kind of change will likely involve a rethink your whole bathroom to compensate for the extra waterproofing required.
+Frameless, and/or stepless showers and wet rooms can be very useful.
+If you’re renovating, making this kind of change will likely involve a rethink of your whole bathroom to compensate for the extra waterproofing required.

 Another thing to consider is a single handle mixer tap, which can be operated far more easily than conventional twist taps.
 These kinds of taps are fantastic for people with sore fingers, thumbs or wrists.

 A higher toilet may be needed too, as they are often easier for a people with mobility impairments to use.
-This effect can be accomplished either by raising the toilet, or by adding a raised toilet seat.
+This can be accomplished either by raising the toilet, or by adding a raised toilet seat.
 It’s also a good idea to install some handy grab bars – there should be one installed on at least one side of the toilet.